 My only real complaint about the visuals is again the fact some tracks can get rather busy visually.
 Tone down the screen space reflections a bit and maybe don’t blind me with the sun glare so often, that would be nice because it’s already challenging enough to avoid the traffic especially with the motion blur obscuring things further.

-Burnout has always targeted 60 fps since the very beginning, with the handheld releases being the only exceptions.
-While that meant the original game on PS2 looked quite poor even when it came out, the sacrifice was worth it because the gameplay was still fast and fluid and still enjoyable more than 17 years later.
-Not to mention something like F-Zero X on the Nintendo 64, which looked exceptionally ropey even by N64 standards way back in 1998 but continues to be a fantastic game thanks to its excellent 60 fps gameplay.
+Burnout has always targeted 60 fps since the very beginning, with the handheld releases being the only exceptions to the rule.
+While that meant the original game on PS2 looked quite poor even when it came out, with tons of shimmering edges visible at all times, the sacrifice was worth it because the gameplay was fast and fluid.
+In fact, the game is still enjoyable to play more than 17 years later.
+Not to mention something like F-Zero X on the Nintendo 64, which looked exceptionally ropey even by the not-so-lofty N64 standards way back in 1998 but continues to be a fantastic game thanks to its excellent 60 fps gameplay.
 In an arcade racing game, performance should always — always — take priority over visuals.

 Audio has always been a key component of Burnout.
 While the sound effects are nothing spectacular here, the jet engine sound used for the boost is at least suitably ridiculous.
 However, Dangerous Driving has no in-game music at all.
-For me personally, this is not a big deal because I was going to use Spotify anyway, but some players have complained about it.
+For me personally, this is not a big deal because I was going to use Spotify anyway, but some players have complained about it so I thought it should be mentioned.
 Speaking of Spotify, if you have a Premium account you can link it up with Dangerous Driving, which lets you control the music within the game.